splunk/observability-workshop/content/en/tko/session-5/docs/check-navigator.md

 The next panes are the nodes overview and the Node Details view, The Node view will follow the selection you have made in the Maps overview.
 In the Nodes view you will find a list of the hosts that make up your cluster.
 In the case  of our workshop cluster we have the massive number of 1, but at a regular cluster there will be multiple  and large production clusters can have multiple pages of hosts.
 This page will allow you to see at a glance and optional a scroll how your nodes are doing.

 {{% alert title="Workshop Question" color="danger" %}}
-How much memory and cores does our one node have?
+How much memory and how many CPU cores does our one node have?
 {{% /alert %}}

 ---